 Since version 2.5.0, Shape-Out 2 allows you to quantify the statistical significance (p-value) when comparing two measurement groups.
+For this to work, you need to have R installed (tested with R 3.6.3).
 The analysis uses linear mixed effects models (LMM) as described in [HMMO18] and yields results identical to those obtained with Shape-Out 1.